lebalz/ofi-blog/docs/EF-Rechnerarchitektur/Assembler/index.md

 loop SUB    i
      BRZ    end   ; branch to end if n = 0
-     BR    body   ; branch to loop body if n > 0
+     BRA    body  ; branch to loop body if n > 0

 body OUT
-     BR    loop  ; go back to the top of the loop
+     BRA   loop  ; go back to the top of the loop

 end HLT          ; then terminate the program

 i   DAT    1    ; i initialized to 1
 ```